 Skip to content

-If your household appliance has stopped turning on — it does not respond to the power button, indicator lights remain dark, and the device shows no signs of life — there could be several causes: from a blown thermal fuse to a failed control board.
-The SATER service centre at Silmacu iela 6 in Riga has been diagnosing and repairing household appliances that will not turn on since 1993.
-Over more than 30 years of operation we have repaired thousands of irons, kettles, ovens, microwave ovens, coffee machines, vacuum cleaners, and other appliances presenting this symptom.
-Our technicians start by checking the power cord and plug, then inspect fuses, safety interlocks (oven door locks, microwave door switches, coffee machine drip tray sensors), varistors and surge protection components, the on/off switch, and finally the control board.
+Over more than 30 years we have repaired thousands of irons, kettles, ovens, microwave ovens, coffee machines, vacuum cleaners, and other small kitchen appliances presenting this symptom.
+Diagnostics proceed in stages: power cord and plug, line and thermal fuses, safety interlocks (oven and microwave door switches, coffee machine drip tray sensors), varistors and surge protection components, the on/off switch, the low-voltage rails on the board (5 V, 12 V, 3.3 V), and finally the control board microcontroller.
 We use an oscilloscope, multimeter, and thermal camera for precise fault localisation.
-We quote the repair cost before starting any work, and if the repair is not economically justified we will tell you honestly.
+We agree the repair cost before starting any work; if the repair is not economically justified we will tell you honestly.
 All completed work comes with a 3-month warranty.
-Bring your appliance in person — we accept devices by personal drop-off only.
-Call: +371 67377002.
+Devices are accepted by in-person drop-off only.

 • Thermal fuse blown (irons, kettles, ovens)A thermal fuse is a single-use protective component that breaks the circuit when the temperature exceeds a safe threshold.
 In irons, kettles, and ovens it blows due to overheating or a power surge.
 The appliance is completely de-energised and does not respond to the power button.
 Replacing a thermal fuse is a quick and inexpensive procedure.